By Cat, Sept 25, 2019

 - Ultrasound found no damage to my heart muscle.

 What then caused the symptoms?
-My cardiologist said the most likely cause of the was spasms in my cardiac arteries, causing a temporary blockage.
+My cardiologist said the most likely cause was spasms in my cardiac arteries, causing a temporary blockage.
 This would explain why no heart muscle was damaged (the blockage was temporary), and also why I had no signs of coronary artery disease (CAD).

 From researching on the internet, I learned that insufficient magnesium is behind the spasms.
 This made sense because I’d recently reduced the amount of supplemental magnesium chloride (MgCl2) I’d been taking for 10+ years (to help with constipation).
 Ever since the 1970s, when I’m not getting enough magnesium, I get a ‘fluttering’ under my breast bone.
 I thought it was palpitations, but tests for that always came back negative, so the docs all said it was “all in my head.”